 Graceful Shutdown and Cleanup

 The code in Listing 20-21 is responding to requests asynchronously through the use of a thread pool, as we intended.
-We get some warnings about the workers, id, and thread fields that we’re not using in a direct way that reminds us we’re not cleaning anything up.
+We get some warnings about the workers, id, and thread fields that we’re not using in a direct way that reminds us we’re not cleaning up anything.
 When we use the less elegant ctrl-C method to halt the main thread, all other threads are stopped immediately as well, even if they’re in the middle of serving a request.

-We’re now going to implement the Drop trait to call join on each of the threads in the pool so they can finish the requests they’re working on before closing.
+Now we’ll implement the Drop trait to call join on each of the threads in the pool so they can finish the requests they’re working on before closing.
 Then we’ll implement a way to tell the threads they should stop accepting new requests and shut down.
 To see this code in action, we’ll modify our server to only accept two requests before gracefully shutting down its thread pool.

 Implementing the Drop Trait on ThreadPool

-Let’s start with implementing Drop for our thread pool.
+Let’s start with implementing Drop on our thread pool.
 When the pool is dropped, our threads should all join on to make sure they finish their work.
-Listing 20-23 shows a first attempt at a Drop implementation; this code won’t quite work yet:
+Listing 20-23 shows a first attempt at a Drop implementation; this code won’t quite work yet.

-Filename: src/lib.rs
+src/lib.rs

 impl Drop for ThreadPool {